nex3/nex3.github.io/drafts/a-sociable-web.md

 nor truly desirable.
 But to envision a sociable web is to envision a place where interactions that make your world richer are easy to realize, and those that make your life worse easy to curtail.
-I want to be able to chat in public without the world overhearing, to meet new people without and be able to block creeps, and to have conversations without being dogpiled.
+I want to be able to chat in public without the world overhearing, to meet new people and be able to block creeps, and to have conversations without being dogpiled.

 ## Social Pillars